robotics-erlangen/framework/libs/v8/README.md

 ## Building V8
 Simply run `build.sh`.
+To cross-compile for arm64, pass `--arch=arm64` as an additional argument (Only supported on Linux).
 It may be beneficial to inspect and start the build manually (e.g. to set build parameters).
 To do this, add `depot_tools` to your `PATH`.
 Afterwards you can use the `gn` command to interact with the `v8/out` folder.